Purchase or renew your subscription

 Will access cease to the ecsdl.org platform on January 2?

-No. The current platform, through HighWire, will be up through the end of January 2020.
+No. The old platform, through HighWire, will be up through the end of February 2020.
 While the site exists, content access will remain for all 2019 subscribers and former subscribers from 2016-2018 with perpetual access.
+After February 2020, all ECS content will be accessible from the ECS Digital Library on IOPscience.
+If issues arise with subscription access, please contact IOP Publishing at firstname.lastname@example.org.
+For issues with ECS member access, please contact ECS at email@example.com.

 Alternatively, will there be redirects from the ecsdl.org site to IOPscience for journal, proceeding and monograph landings, as well as articles?
 Will these be permanent redirects?